antiSocialNet/antisocial-friends/README.md

 ```

 ### open-activity-connection event: a friend activity feed has been connected.
-Hook to allow app to set up a data handler for messages received on this socket.
-Typically would hook up any process that would create activity entries to be transmitted to friends.
-Could also send a 'highwater' event to the friend to request activity since last logged in.
+Typically would hook up any process that would create activity messages to be transmitted to friends.
+Could also be used to send a 'highwater' event to the friend to request activity since last logged in.
 ```
 antisocialApp.on('open-activity-connection', function (user, friend, emitter) {
   console.log('antisocial open-activity-connection %s<-%s', user.username, friend.remoteEndPoint);
-  emitter('post', 'highwater', friend.lastActivityId);
+  emitter('post', 'highwater', highwater);
 });
 ```